Explore the Degree

 The degree requires 10 courses (30 credits total) to complete, including:

-- Five core courses (15 credits total): Ethics in Journalism, Reporting and News Writing, Digital Essentials, Video Journalism, and Capstone.
+- Three Foundation courses (9 credits total): Reporting and News Writing, Digital Essentials, and Video Journalism

 - Five elective courses (15 credits total): Students can select from a broad range of electives to pursue their interests, hone their skills, and customize their learning experiences.

-Students must maintain a minimum, cumulative grade point average of a 3.0 (“B”) and receive a “B” or higher in all core courses in order to graduate from the program.
+Students must maintain a minimum, cumulative grade point average of a 3.0 (“B”) and receive a “B” or higher in all Core and Foundation courses, including Capstone, in order to graduate from the program.

 The program culminates with the Capstone course, during which students apply their skills to produce a substantial piece of work that will serve as a centerpiece for their portfolio.
 Students are strongly encouraged to enroll in this course alone during their final semester.

 Students who can demonstrate exceptional professional experience and achievement may attempt to waive out of Reporting and News Writing, Digital Essentials, and Video Journalism.
 If a waiver is granted for a course, students then take an elective in place of that course.
-The total courses needed for graduation remains 10.
+The total credits needed for graduation remain at 30.